jeremiasfv22/jeremiasfv22/README.md

 - 👋 Hi, I’m @jeremiasfv22
-- 👀 I’m interested in data analytics/data science especially as it relates to music streaming
+- 👀 I’m interested in data analytics/data science (especially as it relates to music streaming!!)
 - 💞️ I’m looking to collaborate on projects related to music streaming (ex: projects using Python's Spotipy)
 - 📫 How to reach me: jeremiasfv22@gmail.com